garrettmflynn/accessify/README.md

 # accessify
 Web accessibility for low-bandwidth inputs

+> **Note:** We have published a proof-of-concept website at https://brainsatplay.com/accessify (index.html in this repo) that ginteractively demonstrates the value proposition of this library.
+Check it out!

 ## Introduction
 ### Goal
 Implement a fully on-browser web navigation system for low-bandwidth inputs (e.g. BCIs).